RTS What you need to know

 What happens if I don’t change from RTS?

-If you are on an RTS meter and don’t do anything before 30th June 2025, then you will automatically be put onto a standard tariff.
+If you are on an RTS meter and don’t do anything before your switch off date, then you will automatically be put onto a standard tariff.
 This means that you’ll lose your cheaper night rate and, instead, be charged your day rate at all times.
 This could mean that your night rate will double, or even triple.

 Your heating system or water heater may be controlled by your RTS meter, so that it automatically heats up at night.
 This could mean that once the RTS signal is turned off, your heating system could stop working.